-Yesterday was fun.
+Yesterday at SLAY Festival (She Leads Africa Festival) was fun.
 I always wanted to attend Coachella but the opportunity never showed up, so when I heard she leads Africa was having a Coachella type event that was focused on business and self-development, I was ecstatic.

-I pulled out my vintage shirt dress that I got from SoulOrange Vintage and my West World shorts.
-I matched it up with my Old Testament sandals.
+I pulled out my vintage shirt dress that I got from SoulOrange Vintage and my West World shorts, matched it up with my Old Testament sandals.
 Threw on a Tote bag and marched to the venue.
 The environment was not the greatest but my mind was fixated on what I could get from the event.
 There was a lot to learn.
-I met a lot of people but I will focus on my five highlight.
+I met a lot of people but I will focus on my five highlights.

 Toke Makinwa, Arese ugwu and BolanleOlukanni at different parts of their talks stated this.
 The truth is, we can dream up something, but action is necessary for the birth of that dream into reality.
 It could be a smile, it could be a gesture, it could be a way of life but whatever you do, keep practicing for the future you want till that future becomes your present.
 However, don’t be extravagant nor unrealistic.
 Fake it with wisdom!

 Don’t run away from your competition.
 Don’t make your competition your enemy.
 Find ways to collaborate with people in your industry or people that complement your services.
 What that does is, it leverages on both your network and the other person’s network and you both benefit.
 Don’t hoard success.
 The more you grow and collaborate, the bigger you become.
 It is evident in the lives of musicians (our very own Wizkid), brands (Cold Stone and Dominos) etc. You name them.

 Your looks are your first impression.
 Before you say anything, people already have a formed perception of you.
 Dress for your audience.
 Dress in the persona you want to effervesce.
 Look tidy, look classy, have a style, wear a smile, look confident and own your world.